-As part of financial risk management, the entity holds uncollaterised derivative financial instruments.
-These are valued using relevant inputs which are considered observable (Level 2), such as forward rates and FX rates from available market data.
-Unobservable inputs (level 3) relate to FVA, which is the estimate of the adjustment to the fair value that a market participant would make to account for funding costs.
-These are calculated on the future valuation of the derivative, based on the best estimate available to management of suitable relevant cost of funds.
-A 10 basis points increase in the cost of funds would increase the FVA by £nil.
+As part of financial risk management, the entity holds uncollaterised derivative financial instruments these include interest rate and inflation swaps, cross currency swaps and foreign exchange and diesel forward contracts.

+These are valued using relevant inputs which are considered observable (Level 2), such as forward rates and foreign exchange rates from available market data, with credit risk adjustments being incorporated in the derivative valuation taking into account the default risk of a either part using market data such as credit default swaps.

+Unobservable inputs (Level 3) relate to the funding valuations adjustment (FVA), which is the estimate of the adjustment to the fair value that a market participant would make to accounts for funding costs.
+These are calculated on the future valuation of the derivative, based on the best estimate available to management of suitable relevant costs of funds.

+A 10 basis points increase in the cost of funds would increase the FVA by £0.4m (2024: £0.5m.)